ucll-programming/course-material/exercises/05-loops/explanation-for.en.md

 Meet the `for` loop.
 The loop shown above makes `i` go through all values of the `range(0, i_max)`, i.e., `0`, `1`, `2`, &hellip; `i_max - 1`.
+Note: the variable name `i` can be freely chosen.

 ::::IMPORTANT
 Note that `range(start, stop)` does not include `stop` itself.